-The next two highest responses from directors were "It is too difficult to define an appropriate peer group" (43%/0.20, versus 29%/-0.06 for investors) and "We don't have information on peer performance for some measures" (47%/0.17, 34%/-0.12).
-These are considerations absent from all models, which assume that a peer group exists and peer performance is observable.
+The next two highest responses from directors were "It is too difficult to define an appropriate peer group" (43%/0.20, 29%/-0.06 for investors) and "We don't have information on peer performance for some measures" (47%/0.17, 34%/-0.12).
+These are considerations absent from all models, which assume that a peer group exists and its performance is observable.
 One director explained that "for a large firm, there are few if any comparators which are similar enough."
 An interviewee gave the example of the mining sector, where there are only three large players (BHP, Anglo American, and Rio Tinto) with very different portfolios.
-On the observability of peer performance, one director wrote that "particularly non-financial measures are hard to benchmark."26
+On the observability of peer performance, one director wrote that "particularly non-financial measures are hard to benchmark."
+27

-Investors responded most positively to "benchmarking all performance measures would lead to the CEO mimicking peers" (41%/0.14), but directors did not (27%/-0.23).
-The model of Zwiebel (1995) showed that benchmarking could lead to the CEO taking insufficient good risk, but the free-text responses did not raise this concern.
+Investors responded most positively to "benchmarking all performance measures would lead to the CEO mimicking peers" (41%/0.14, versus only 27%/-0.23 for directors).
+The model of Zwiebel (1995) shows that benchmarking can cause the CEO to take insufficient good risk, but the free-text responses did not raise this concern.
 Instead, they pointed out that mimicry could lead to firms taking excessive bad risk (such as over-leveraging if peers are over-leveraging) or short-termist actions (cutting investment to boost margins if peers are doing so).